pasemes/pasemes.github.io/_posts/92017-05-20-was-tdd-ever-alive.md

 > In summary, TDD is superior to the compared tested strategies (iterative testing or test last) regarding external quality in industrial settings.
 However, when it is isolated from other agile practices or used by inexperienced developers no difference is found.

 ##Results on productivity
+The productivity aspect was evaluated using different metrics: